Dabestbr0/react_native_setup/README.md

 Open the extracted folder in VSCode

-Go to terminal, copy and paste all of these packages to install them
+select all of these commands, copy them and paste them into the terminal:

 npm install @react-navigation/native

 npm install @react-navigation/material-top-tabs

-npm install react-native-screens
+npm install @react-navigation/stack

 npm install @react-navigation/bottom-tabs